richardhenwood/lms_epaper_skin/README.md

 ## FAQ

+Q: How do I install this skin?

+A: This skin is only tested on Lyrion Music Server version 9.0.
+At the bottom of the 'Manage Plugins' page add https://raw.githubusercontent.com/richardhenwood/lms_epaper_skin/refs/heads/main/public.xml as an Additional Repository.
+Save Settings.
+Restart the server when prompted.
+Navigate to: <LMS URL>/EpaperSkin .

 Q: I don't want to set this as the default skin.
 I just want to use it on my kindle.

 A: On your kindle, go to your LMS server page and add: /EpaperSkin/ to the URL.
 Bookmark that on your kindle.